winstonpuckett/lucifer/README.md

 lucifer -i ./feature.yaml
 ```

-For more examples, visit the getting started page on our website.
+For more examples, visit the getting started page on our website...
 Which is not currently up.

 ## Where is it going